Musyani67/smart-drying-system-for-sardines/README.md

 # Smart Drying System for Sardines

-This project uses an ATMEGA328P microcontroller to control an LCD display for a sardine drying system.
-The code initializes a LiquidCrystal LCD and provides a helper function to display messages on the screen.
+This project uses an ATMEGA328P microcontroller to automate the drying process for sardines.
+It includes:

-## Main Features

-- LCD initialization and backlight control
+- LCD display (with PC8574 chip)
-- Simple function to print messages to the LCD at any position
+- Fan circuit
+- Heater circuit (controlled by relay)
+- Microcontroller logic

+## Simulation
+Proteus simulation files are in the `proteus_circuit` folder.
+These files show the full circuit setup, including microcontroller, fan, heater, relay, and LCD display.

-## Usage
+## Code Usage

-- To display a message, use: `writeInLcd(col, row, "Your Message")`
+- LCD initialization and message display via `writeInLcd(col, row, "Your Message")`
 - Example: `writeInLcd(0, 0, "Hello World")`

 ## Getting Started
 1. Upload `Main.ino` to your ATMEGA328P board.
+2. Use the Proteus files to simulate the circuit before hardware implementation.
-2. Connect the LCD as specified in the code.
+3. Connect components as shown in the simulation.
-3. The LCD will show "Starting..." on boot.

 ---
-For further development, add sensor and actuator code as needed for temperature and humidity control.
+For further development, add sensor and actuator code for temperature and humidity control.